ManticoreGamesInc/platform-documentation/src/api/animations.md

 * This animation works best with a cast phase duration of  0.22 or less

 #### Unarmed Strings

-`unarmed_dance` - Stand in place and dance.

-* currently does NOT support a variable cast phase time.
-* currently does NOT support a time stretched execute phase time

-`unarmed_dance_spooky` - Stand in place and dance.

-* currently does NOT support a variable cast phase time.
-* currently does NOT support a time stretched execute phase time

-`unarmed_flex` - Body builder style flexing animation.

-* currently does NOT support a variable cast phase time.
-* currently does NOT support a time stretched execute phase time

 `unarmed_thumbs_up` - thumbs up.